 Are you wondering what language to study?

-Perhaps you’re little bit confuse what to study first because of so many options out there.
+Perhaps you’re a little bit confused about what to study first because of so many options out there.

 Learning any new language is a fun and rewarding experience.
 And learning Spanish is no exception.